nginxinc/nginx-azure-workshops/labs/lab12/readme.md

 1. Click on `Get It Now`, then `Continue`.

-  Select the Subscription and Resource Group for the deployment; Select `No` for a new AKS cluster.
+  Select your Subscription and Resource Group for the deployment; Select `No` for a new AKS cluster.
 You will use your existing clusters from Lab3 for this lab exercise.

 1. Click `Next`, and chose `n4a-aks1` under Cluster Details.